To See Ourselves as Others See Us

 When twelve pod-shaped objects touch down across the globe, panic and fear ripple through governments and nations.
 Louise, a linguistics expert, is brought in to help decipher the intentions of these visitors.
 Played by Amy Adams, she imbues the character with emotional depth and intelligence.
 Indeed, it’s her face and the emotions etched on it that we remember the most from the film.

 The visitors, called Heptapods, resemble something both ethereal and aquatic.
 They speak in sounds like whale calls and write in circular, ink-like symbols.
 As Louise learns their language, she begins to think as they do: non-linearly, unbound by time.
 The film references the Sapir-Whorf hypothesis, the idea that the language we speak shapes how we think.
-As Louise learns this alien language, she starts to perceive her own life differently—past, present, and future collapsing into one.
+As Louise learns this alien language, she starts to perceive her own life differently, with past, present, and future folding into one.

 Progress communicating with the creatures is steady but slow.
 With no answers to the critical question of why they’ve come to Earth, fear and suspicion begin to fracture cooperation between nations, as humanity’s protective instinct threatens to turn misunderstanding into destruction.
 It creates a chain reaction as the scientists stop sharing their findings with each other.
 War looms.
 The inability to communicate—and the refusal to try—becomes the real danger.